-A depression screen is completed on the date of the encounter or up to 14 days prior to the date of the encounter using an age appropriate standardized depression screening tool AND if positive, either additional evaluation for depression, suicide risk assessment, referral to a practitioner who is qualified to diagnose and treat depression, pharmacological interventions, or other interventions or follow-up for the diagnosis or treatment of depression is documented on the date of the eligible encounter.
-Depression screening is required once per measurement period, not at all encounters; this is patient based and not an encounter based measure.
-The name of the age appropriate standardized depression screening tool utilized must be documented in the medical record.
-The depression screening must be reviewed and addressed in the office of the provider filing the code on the date of the encounter.
+A depression screen is completed on the date of the encounter or up to 14 days prior to the date of the encounter using an age-appropriate standardized depression screening tool AND if positive, a follow-up plan must be documented on the date of the encounter, such as referral to a practitioner who is qualified to treat depression, pharmacological interventions or other interventions for the treatment of depression.
+Depression screening is required once per measurement period, not at all encounters.
+An age-appropriate, standardized, and validated depression screening tool must be used for numerator compliance.
+The name of the age-appropriate standardized depression screening tool utilized must be documented in the medical record.
+The depression screening must be reviewed and addressed in the office of the provider on the date of the encounter.
 Positive pre-screening results indicating a patient is at high risk for self-harm should receive more urgent intervention as determined by the provider practice.
-The screening should occur during a qualified encounter or 14 days prior to the date of the qualifying encounter.
+The screening should occur during a qualifying encounter or up to 14 days prior to the date of the qualifying encounter.
+The measure assesses the most recent depression screening completed either during the eligible encounter or within the 14 days prior to that encounter.
+Therefore, a clinician would not be able to complete another screening at the time of the encounter to count towards a follow-up, because that would serve as the most recent screening.
+In order to satisfy the follow-up requirement for a patient screening positively, the eligible clinician would need to provide one of the aforementioned follow-up actions, which does not include use of a standardized depression screening tool.
+Should a patient screen positive for depression, a clinician should opt to complete a suicide risk assessment when appropriate and based on individual patient characteristics.
+However, for the purposes of this measure, a suicide risk assessment or additional screening using a standardized tool, will not qualify as a follow-up plan.
+Section 1: Data Completeness and Performance Met OR Numerator Options: Performance Met: